diss1993/portfolio/README.md

 <a href="https://apps.apple.com/us/app/рахмет-бизнес/id1448016280">
 <img width="160" src="https://rahmetapp.kz/static/img/index/appstore.png"></a>

-### Chocolife me - The largest coupon service in Kazakhstane
+### Chocolife me - The largest coupon service in Kazakhstan
 Took application from outsource into inHouse development.
 Full redesign and changing application.
 More that 500k+ Downloads.
 All works by writing were done by me at the beginning.